laravel/docs/passport.md

         Passport::personalAccessTokensExpireIn(now()->addMonths(6));
     }

-> {note} Please note that the `expires_at` columns on the Passport table columns are read-only and shouldn't be modified.
-Upon issuing tokens, this information is stored on the tokens themselves, encrypted and can't be modified afterwards.
-If you want to invalidate a token you should revoke it.
+> {note} The `expires_at` columns on the Passport database tables are read-only and for display purposes only.
+When issuing tokens, Passport stores the expiration information within the signed and encrypted tokens.
+If you need to invalidate a token you should revoke it.

 <a name="overriding-default-models"></a>
 ### Overriding Default Models